AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 Businesses and creators use posts to promote their products and events.
 Posts reach a large audience in quickly get fast responses.

 Facebook lets you control who can see your posts.
 Set privacy before posting to make sure your content reaches the right audience.
-The Privacy options include as follows:
-* Public
-* Friends
-* Only me

 Facebook lets you customize privacy settings that fit your needs.